zamweis/ethminer-autostart-windows-and-linux/README.md

 # Ethminer autostart windows and linux

 This is a small tutorial on how to setup ethminer on windows or linux with a single nvidia gpu, undervolting and overclocking.
+Note that we take no responsibility if you damage your system.
+Proceed at your own risk.

 ## Windows